Misconceptions of Witchcraft

 - "Working magic is bad or imaginary."
 Actually, it is a way of manipulating natural energies to create desired change.
 Ways of doing this have been passed down throughout the ages and refined so that they actually became effective.
 Magic is both sentient and linked to the forces that run through the Universe, including Deities.
 Anyone who misuses magic, such as by causing harm to the innocent, is severely penalized by the Powers That Be in various ways, such as karma, alienating allies through worsening personality, 'getting the wish you never should have wanted' and extreme dissatisfaction with life.
 These are the most minor consequences.
 Although Witches generally do not believe in hell, it is generally accepted that some fates are just as bad.

-- People really like to take some things out of context and sensationalize them: usage of blood in magic, ritual ceremonies done in the nude, the ritual knife known as the athame, cursing/hexing, confusing fairy tales and Hollywood with the legitimate Craft, the belief that Witches are somehow 'The Biggest Baddest Awesome Glamorous.'
-One by one now: it is acceptable to use one's own blood, one drop, in spells for positive purposes only and with strict adherence to hygiene.
+- People really like to take some things out of context and sensationalize them: usage of blood in magic, ritual ceremonies done in the nude, the ritual knife known as the athame, cursing/hexing, confusing fairy tales and Hollywood with the legitimate Craft, the belief that Witches are somehow 'The Biggest Baddest Awesome Glamorous.' like these guys One by one now: it is acceptable to use one's own blood, one drop, in spells for positive purposes only and with strict adherence to hygiene.
 Gardenerian covens tend to work in the nude; it's not necessary for a Witch to do their work in the nude.
 The athame is used to direct energy and never to cut anything.
 Cursing or hexing is acceptable if done in self-defense or for a just cause after much consideration, and never to harm the innocent.
 If it sounds like something that came out of a RenFaire, odds are it's probably got nothing to do with the Craft.
 Witches are literally just people; if they're trying to cultivate a mystique that just means they lack self-esteem.
 And of course the Witches depicted in the Bible are completely different from the Witches of today.
 They don't do the same things or believe in the same things.

 - "Witchcraft has no rules."
 It has no WRITTEN rules.
 Experienced Witches have learned that there are rules indeed, ones you do not break.
 The most common one is "do not harm the innocent," thankfully I have never done that except by harming myself, which is dumb but hey, I learned (I think).
 Another rule is "create only positive changes."
 Any spell or working that is not specifically intended to create positive change only has, ahem, "side effects."
 Another is "common sense still applies in Witchcraft the same way it does in real life."
 Another is "do not break oaths to the Gods."
 Those who break their oaths are known as "warlock."
 In the Burning Times warlocks "outed" Witches to inquisitors.
 So anyone calling themselves "warlock" in the Witch community is looked at askance, to put it lightly.
 Breaking the rules results in Karma 2: Electric Boogaloo.
 It may also result in you losing all your friends, your job, and your sanity, simply because becoming a bad person tends to do that.